sez11a/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 ![Figure 12.8: The Software Catalog with Nothing Installed](../../images/marketplace-software-catalog.png)

 Each site in your portal can have an instance of the Software Catalog.
-The control panel presents you with the software catalog for whichever site you are working on.
+The Control Panel presents you with the software catalog for whichever site you are working on.
 This means different sites can have different software repositories, so you can host several software repositories on the same instance of Liferay if you wish, they just have to be in different sites.
-Choose the site that will host the plugin repository and go to the control panel.
-You will see at the top of the screen a message that says “Content for [Site], where [Site] is the site you were on when you selected the control panel from the dockbar.
+Choose the site that will host the plugin repository and go to the Control Panel.
+You will see at the top of the screen a message that says “Content for [Site], where [Site] is the site you were on when you selected the Control Panel from the dockbar.
 If you want to administer the software catalog for a different site, you can select it from the selection box.

 ![Figure 12.9: Populated Software Catalog from liferay.com](../../images/marketplace-populated-software-catalog.png)